azeveco/Togglefy/README.md

-# Jane
+# Togglefy

-Jane is a simple feature management solution to help you control which features an user or a group has access to.
+Togglefy is a simple feature management solution to help you control which features an user or a group has access to.

-Jane is free, open source and you are welcome to help build it.
+Togglefy is free, open source and you are welcome to help build it.

 ## Installation